Where To Stay In Hoi An: Old Town, Beach Resorts, Rice Paddies, & More

 The pool and garden area look across to Cam Kim Island with unspoilt panoramic views of the river.
 So you can watch local boats traverse the river from the comfort of your sun lounger.
 This is an older style resort but well maintained, and the rooms are spacious and well appointed—all have balconies.
 We recommend if your budget allows, that you consider an upgrade to an Emerald Suite on the second floor.
 This will give you twice as much space and your own private terrace for even more peace and quiet.

-In addtion there’s a free daily river cruise from the hotel jetty that will take you in to the Old Town and a mini local food market with free and delicious local food by the water every night.
+In addition, there’s a free daily river cruise from the hotel jetty that will take you into the Old Town and a mini local food market with free and delicious local food by the water every night.

 If you want to combine relaxing on golden sand with culture, history, and yummy cuisine, then Hoi An is the perfect place to do so.
 With only five kilometres separating the Old Town from the beaches, you can spend your mornings by the ocean, the afternoon exploring the town, and head for drinks and dinner back at your neighbouring beach restaurants and bars.
 Read our overview of Hoi An’s beaches here